 TensorFlow Lite is an open-source library that enables to run machine learning models and do inference on end devices, such as mobile or embedded devices.
 We cannot train a model using TensorFlow Lite.
-Before running model, we must convert a TensorFlow model to TensorFlow Lite model using TensorFlow Lite converter.
+Before running the model, we must convert a TensorFlow model to TensorFlow Lite model using TensorFlow Lite converter.

-This tutorial shows how to install precompiled TensorFlow Lite 2.9 on Raspberry Pi.
+This tutorial shows how to install precompiled TensorFlow Lite 2.18 on Raspberry Pi.

 Debian package